 Example 12.
-Purchaser exercises dominion and control over TPP outside Washington, prior to receiving the TPP in Washington.
+Purchaser exercises dominion and control over tangible personal property outside Washington, prior to receiving the tangible personal property in Washington.

-Facts: An out-of-state manufacturer/seller of coffee mugs with nexus in Washington sells coffee mugs to a Washington-based purchaser in the business of selling small quantities of the goods under its own label in its own packaging.
+Facts: An out-of-state manufacturer with nexus in Washington sells coffee mugs to a Washington-based purchaser in the business of selling small quantities of the goods under its own label in its own packaging.
 The purchaser directs the seller to deliver the goods to a third-party packaging plant located out-of-state for repackaging of the goods in the purchaser's own packaging.
 The purchaser then has a third-party shipping company pick up the goods at the packaging plant.